stevekinney/idea-box/README.md

 We'll now have access to `wait_for_ajax` in all of our integration tests.

-We'll also need to add `database_clearner` to our `Gemfile` and `bundle`.
+We'll also need to add `database_cleaner` to our `Gemfile` and `bundle`.
 Then we can add the following methods to `ActionDispatch::IntegrationTest` as well.

 ```rb
 class ActionDispatch::IntegrationTest